This guide shares 21 of the best day trips from Sydney to help you find new and exciting one-day road trip destinations outside our city.

 While some would prefer to stay overnight to visit all the highlights, Canberra is small enough to turn it into an exciting day trip from Sydney.

 Our nation’s capital is a different kind of city; some hate it, and others love it.
-One thing is for sure, Canberra is a unique city that has become somewhat trendy in recent years.
+But one thing is for sure: Canberra is a unique city that has become somewhat trendy in recent years.

 Not only is Canberra home to some excellent cafés and great dining venues, but you will also find some of the country’s best museums and galleries in Australia’s largest inland city.
 Some of the highlights in Canberra include the Australian War Memorial, Lake Burley Griffin, the old and new Parliament Houses, and the National Art Gallery.